 Done with the traditional garden, I backtracked toward the greenhouse.
 I got there about a half an hour before it was scheduled to close.
 The greenhouse was rather large, and it was of course warm inside.
 With the warmth came humidity, so my camera lens instantly fogged up.
 I still took a few photos, though they look slightly like they were taken inside a television dream sequence.

 With the limited winter daylight fading, I went for a few beers at the Watering Hole, a local craft beer bar.
-I’ll be writing more about craft beer in Tokyo in a future post.
+Read more about my recommendations for craft beer in Tokyo.

 From there, I hopped on the Tokyo Metro at Yoyogi and took it a couple of stops to Shibuya.
 While it had been a quiet evening elsewhere, this was not the case here.
 Shoppers packed the streets, criss-crossing the fabled wide intersections of the district.
 I found myself a place where I could stand out of everyone’s way, and spent a while taking photos of the scene.